flint-lang/flint-lang.github.io/wiki/src/beginners_guide/4_functions/6_groups.md

 What are groups?
 Groups are a new concept of Flint which allow us to do operations on multiple variables at the same time.
 You will see the potential and the integration of groups into other systems of Flint in later chapters, but even now groups are very powerful.

 You have already seen groups in action when returning multiple values from a function, but that was just the beginning.

+## Variable Swaps

 Lets kick things off with a very simple example: variable swaps.

-Lets define a simple small program which prints the values of two `i32` variables:
+For that we define a simple small program which prints the values of two `i32` variables:

 ```ft
 use Core.print